|What is harassment?|

 |How do I dismiss or change my permanent harassment order? |

-Come to the Family Court office in the Courthouse.
+Come to the Court Intake Office in Room 103 of the Courthouse.
 Office staff will assist you in explaining the reasons why you want the Order changed or dismissed.

 You will need to fill out a Modification form.
 A new hearing date will be set and you and the Respondent must appear in court.